-If you're traveling to the Capital Region with your children to celebrate the new year, there are plenty of family-friendly events happening in Washington, D.C., Maryland, and Virginia this December and January.
+If you're traveling to the Capital Region with your children to celebrate the New Year, there are plenty of family-friendly events happening in Washington, D.C., Maryland, and Virginia in December and January.

 Whether you're looking for a great place to view fireworks or want to enjoy kid-appropriate games, music, and activities with your family, these events provide something for all ages.
 From First Night festivals in the Maryland and Virginia suburbs to a daytime brunch cruise along the Potomac River, there are plenty of ways to celebrate New Year's Eve in the Capital Region.